 The HALO Trust Environmental Marker

-HALO is developing an environmental marker to systematically measure the environment and conservation footprint of our activities.
-The marker tool, in partnership with mine action sector colleagues from other agencies, will use the findings to implement practical mitigation actions to reduce negative environmental impacts, as well as identifying opportunities to enhance environmental benefits.
+HALO has developed an environmental marker to systematically measure the environment and conservation footprint of our activities.
+The marker tool, in partnership with mine action sector colleagues from other agencies, facilitates the implementation of practical mitigation actions to reduce negative environmental impacts, as well as identifying opportunities to enhance environmental benefits.

-HALO is grateful to the generous support of a loyal family foundation donor which has invested in the development of these high-impact environmental projects globally.
+HALO is grateful to the generous support of a loyal family foundation donor which has invested in the development of many of these high-impact environmental projects globally.

 1. https://www.cbd.int/gbo5